-I also like to make pizza flavored dog treats from scratch for my dogs, and have compiled the BEST pizza dog treat recipes I’ve found.
+I love make pizza flavored dog treats and dog safe pizza from scratch for my dogs, and have compiled the BEST pizza recipes for dogs that I’ve found.
 Enjoy!

 Pizza Dog Treat Recipes